nguterresn/sonarHCSR04/README.md

 # sonarHCSR04

-Simple lib to use when playing with the HCSR04 module.
+Simple lib to use when playing with the HCSR04 module and ATmega328 (+ Arduino Uno, Nano)

 ### Intructions
 Copy the hcsr04 folder inside lib directory to your project directory and include in the main *C* file like this: